 - Applying powder may improve comfort.

-- You can get sunburn even on an overcast day.
+- You can get sunburn even when hiking on an overcast day.

 - Sunburn increases skin aging, but more importantly increases the risk of skin cancer.

 - Wear a wide brimmed hat, long sleeved clothing, and long trousers to reduce exposure.